7astro7/full_fred/README.md

 ### Fetching data

-A pd.DataFrame stores observations along with metadata about the pd.DataFrame when fetching series' observations.
+A pd.DataFrame stores observations along with metadata about the pd.DataFrame when fetching series observations

 ```python
 fred.get_series_df('GDPPOT')